Proven Strategies to Lower Fear of Withdrawal

 Meet Bria: a Xanax addict for 22 years

-Bria, the residential manager of Hawaii Island Recovery has been drug addict for 22 years.
-She said that everything she does was all about getting fixed, and that using drugs was a part of her.
+Bria, the residential manager of Hawaii Island Recovery has been a drug addict for 22 years.
+She said that everything she does was all about getting fixed and that using drugs was a part of her.
 She said that she was running away from bad childhood memories, trying to numb her consciousness so she wouldn’t feel the pain.
-Drugs mask symptoms, and may deflect attention from the underlying cause of your addictions.
+Drugs mask symptoms and may deflect attention from the underlying cause of your addictions.
 They don’t fix anything.

 Bria’s fear of withdrawal held her back until she’d had enough of a drug controlling her life.
 That’s when she discovered Hawaii Island Recovery, a small, private addiction recovery facility in the Kona district on the Big Island of Hawaii.